-This paper therefore proposes a Multi-Answers Temporal Question Answering (MATQA) component for multi-answer reasoning, which can be combined with any KGQA system to improve the answering effect.
-The time constraint on the correct fact in the knowledge graph candidates makes it possible to output all the standard answers.
+This article therefore proposes a Multi-Answers Temporal Question Answering (MATQA) component for multi-answer reasoning, which can be combined with any KGQA system to improve the answering effect.
+The time constraint on the correct fact in the knowledge graph (KG) candidates makes it possible to output all the standard answers.
 To address the above problems, MATQA proposes the following solutions.
-First, inspired by the multi-paragraph open-domain question answering, after introducing the multi-answer question into the field of knowledge graph temporal question answering, the reverification framework is used to improve the existing Top-k answer display form, and the question answering process with a certain number of answers is constructed.
-Second, the correct initial answers among the candidate answers are filtered by embedding the question and answer pairs into the graph as boot nodes.
-Finally, considering the same type of relationship and time constraint between answers to a temporal question, semantic constraints and time constraints are constructed in the answer clustering verification process, and candidate answers that do not meet the time constraints but have similar types and high scores that are eliminated.
+First, inspired by the multi-paragraph open-domain question answering, after introducing the multi-answer question into the field of knowledge graph temporal question answering, the revalidation framework is used to improve the existing Top-k answer display form, and the question answering process with a certain number of answers is constructed.
+Second, the correct initial answers among the candidate answers are filtered by embedding the question may have the same type or relationship, and answers to timing questions may have the same time constraints, this article filters answers from two aspects: semantic constraints and time constraints.
+Our goal is to select answers that are also close in terms of semantics and time interval.

 At the same time, the incorrect answers with high scores can be filtered again at the semantic level to ensure the accuracy.
 Experiments using a recent temporal question answering benchmark and a set of competitors based on unstructured text sources show the advantages of MATQA: The model can give the number of correct answers based on the knowledge graph, and can use the time information of the temporal question to filter the answers.
 Given a new answer expression, it can better guarantee the quantity and quality of the answers.